fitiqpro/.github/profile/README.md

 Fitiq connects customers with tailors through a seamless experience powered by AI, 3D visualizations, and personalized design recommendations.
 Whether you're customizing outfits or managing tailoring services, Fitiq is built to scale and serve.

+## Contribution Guidelines

+Please note that our contribution policies and workflow guidelines are maintained in the root directory of this repository.

+You can find the following important file:

+- `CONTRIBUTING.md` — Detailed contribution rules and branch strategy.

+Make sure to review this document before making any code contributions.
+It defines our team’s workflow, branch naming conventions, and code standards.

 ## 📫 Contact